 The worry of adverse reactions due to vaccinations is also a concern for many pet owners but as research has progressed, manufacturers are working hard to improve their vaccines and reduce the risk of reactions.

 The health and lifestyle of your dog is also another factor taken into consideration when choosing which vaccines are necessary.
 There are several different vaccines available to our canine friends but not all of them are necessary and can depend on your pet’s lifestyle and health conditions.
 The American Animal Hospital Association has set up guidelines to help guide veterinarians while they decide which vaccines are needed for pets.
 You can always discuss what exposure your dog has to certain viruses and diseases to decide what vaccine regimen works best.
-Any questions regarding diseases and viruses your four legged baby can contract and spread can be answered by your veterinarian, or we also have information about both diseases/viruses and the corresponding vaccines below.
+Any questions regarding diseases and viruses your four-legged baby can contract and spread can be answered by your veterinarian.
+We also have information about both diseases/viruses and the corresponding vaccines below.